beautiful-orca/JAudioSync/README.md

 ### ToDo, Future Ideas, Challenges and Notes
-- check if only mp3 files are in playlist
 - lists are generated beforehand, can be stored and read with pickle for fast start on less powerful devices
     - path, title, artist, length, resume_pos
     - 46 track playlist generated under 180ms on powerful laptop